hyperledger-archives/grid-rfcs/text/0000-gs1-subteam.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The GS1 subteam is responsible for discussion, reviewk, and decision making on topics related to GS1 standards support, including RFCs.
+The GS1 subteam is responsible for discussion, review, and decision making on topics related to GS1 standards support, including RFCs.

 When overlap occurs between the GS1 subteam and Core subteam, such as when